matt77hias/IncisorSegmentation/README.md

 6. Cropping -> Denoising -> Linear Contrast Stretching

 ### Fitting
-This section describes the selection and construction of the fitting functions which will be used in the fitting procedures.
-The next sections explain the iterative single- and multi-resolution ASM fitting procedures and procedures for the manual and automatic generation of an initial input solution for the fitting procedures.
+The first subsection describes the selection and construction of the fitting functions which will be used in the fitting procedures.
+The following subsections explain the iterative single- and multi-resolution ASM fitting procedures, and the procedures for the manual and automatic generation of an initial input solution for these fitting procedures.

 #### Construction of the fitting functions
 #### Single-resolution Active Shape Model’s fitting procedure